The Small Faces

 The Small Faces were an East London band, formed in 1965, and so-named because of the short stature of its members (and a Face being, in Mod parlance, someone a bit special - a tasty geezer, so to speak).
 The original line-up was Steve Marriott, Ronnie Lane, Kenney Jones and Jimmy Winston.
 Before 1965 was out the band had progressed to a management contract with the infamous Don Arden (a financial mistake they would come to regret fairly quickly), a recording contract with Decca, the release of two singles, the first of which, Whatcha Gonna To Do About It, was a Top 20 hit, and a film appearance as themselves.

-Early in 1966 Jimmy Winston was replaced by Ian McLagan and the classic line-up was born.
-Their first album, Small Faces, was released in May and by August they had a Number 1 single with All or Nothing.
+Late in 1965 Jimmy Winston was replaced by Ian McLagan and the classic line-up was born.
+Their first album, Small Faces, was released in May 1966 and by August they had a Number 1 single with All or Nothing.
 However, despite all their success they had no financial reward, and had to use their parents to help get them out of their contracts with Don Arden and Decca (it took Kenney Jones the thick end of 30 years to get royalties for the band for the Decca recordings, by which time Marriott and Lane had both passed).

 The band was signed to Immediate, Andrew Loog Oldham's new label.
 1967 and 1968 saw the band's creativity peak, producing the hit singles Here Comes The Nice, Itchycoo Park (with that amazing flanging effect), Tin Soldier, and Lazy Sunday, and then their concept album masterpiece, the chart-topping Ogdens' Nut Gone Flake, released in May, 1968.